-Belonging from a middle-class Bengali family opening up my own firm, getting into business all was nothing more than a daydream.
-The one thing that was almost a universal truth was ‘Bengali people didn’t know how to do business.’
+I am from a middle-class Bengali family.
+Until I opened my own firm, having my own business was nothing more than a daydream.
+The one universal truth about Bengalis is that they don’t know how to do business.’

 Bengali Entrepreneurs are a rare breed.

-The calendar read 2008 of the 20th century.
+Cut to: me in 2008.
 The world was moving fast.
 I was moving steadily.

-My struggles hadn’t ended, but just began.
+My struggles hadn’t ended, but had just begun.

-In the summer of 2017, I decided to quit my corporate life and start my own company.
-My own Digital Business Consulting Firm.
-It was a risk I was willing to undertake now, after 27 years of the rottencorporate atmosphere.
-The mission was always to build the most respected company across the globe.
+In the summer of 2017, I decided to quit my job and start my own company.
+My own digital business consulting firm.
+It was a risk I was willing to undertake now, after 27 years of the same rotten, corporate atmosphere.
+My mission was always to build a company most respected across the globe.

-Long before had I thought about opening up my own company I had established my work credibility through individual consulting I was then doing on weekends.While my life was being unbearably harsh on me I happened to come across a book named ‘Inbound Marketing’ by Dharmesh Shah.
-I had absorbed word by word from the book and was in awe how the marketing trend had really changed.
-I felt pity forthe industry that still took sides of an age-oldmethod that was incompetent to produce the desired results for businesses.
+Long before I had thought of opening my own company, I had been establishing my credibility through individual consulting I had been doing on weekends.
+In those times when life was treating me harshly, I happened to come across a book named ‘Inbound Marketing’ by Dharmesh Shah.
+I read it cover to cover and was at awe with how drastically the marketing trends had changed.
+I realised the age-old methods were not enough to produce the desired results for businesses.

 I started my company out of my living room.

 When I attended conferences or seminars or went for client meetings, I realized that I had to have a business card.
 It looked very rude when I was not able to reciprocate the same action when somebody gave me their business card.
 Thus, I thought I had to get it done as soon as possible.